 Thus it was in the service positions that black trade unionism on the railroads began.
 The Brotherhood of Sleeping Car Porters was founded in 1925 in New York City, and for four decades, was led by A. Philip Randolph.
 From outside the Pullman Company, he was not susceptible to their reprisals, and his powerful public speaking and work editing the Harlem, New York monthly The Messenger helped prepare him for the task.
 Porters comprised 44 percent of the Pullman rail car operation workforce, and Pullman was the nation's largest employer of Negros.
 The porters, owing in part to their cosmopolitan experience, held positions of status and respect in the black community.
 The union faced tough opposition from a traditionally racist industry, an anti-union corporation, and initially from some in the black community.
 Many members of the Negro community feared economic reprisals since the Pullman Company offered jobs to Negroes and advertised in the black press.

-In 1937, the Pullman Company signed a contract with the BSCP, leading to higher salaries, better job security, and increased protection for workers' rights through grievance procedures.
+In 1937, the Pullman Company signed a contract with the BSCP, leading to higher salaries, better job security, and increased protection of workers' rights through grievance procedures.
 It was the first major labor agreement between an Negro union and a corporation.
 The NAACP's Crisis credited the victory for broad influence, saying, "As important as is this lucrative contract as a labor victory to the Pullman porters, it is even more important to the Negro race as a whole, from the point of view of the Negro's uphill climb for respect, recognition and influence, and economic advance."
 The BSCP also functioned as a civil rights organization through the 1960s.

 The Pullman Company factories consolidated and downsized through the 1940s, and the railroads discontinued sleeping car service in 1969.
 For short trips, cars and highway travel eclipsed passenger rail, and commercial aviation eclipsed passenger rail for long-distance travel.
 Although the company split apart and rail travel itself faded from prominence, the Pullman Company and the labor unrest it ignited remained prominent in the American memory of industrial and labor history.
 The causes of those developments and upheavals can still be seen in the architecture and landscape of Pullman's model town.